 Unsupervised use of AXIA CT scanners is possible after attendance to a PhD level course that includes lectures and practical exercises on the equipment.
 Attendance is free of charge.

 Advanced workshops aimed at experienced users will continuously be held.

 Detailed information about dates and contents of all courses and workshops will be announced here prior to course start, but if you are interested in receiving training, please contact the facility manager.

 Upcoming courses: X-ray computed tomography in practice I: Application of µCT to investigate materials

 ECTS credits: 3 ECTS

 Level of course: PhD course

-Assessment: Report describing the student’s individual project, including a description of the experiment and analysis flow, presentation of the obtained results, and a discussion thereof including perspectives on how µCT can contribute to the student’s overall research.
+Assessment: Report describing the student’s individual project, including (1) introduction of the research questions and how X-ray µCT is expected to enable answering these, (2) description of the experiment and analysis flow including important considerations underway, (3) presentation of the obtained results, and (4) discussion thereof including perspectives on how µCT can contribute to the student’s overall research.
 The report will be evaluated on a pass/fail basis.

 Capacity limits: 6 participants